Follow the steps below to create a new SMS campaign:

 Click the Preview & Test button from the message editor to test a message.

 You can create the following types of messages:

 We send the same message to all users who qualify as your target audience in this campaign.
 This message type is best for broadcast messages and for applications that do not vary campaign communication based on differences between properties such as language, geography, or any other user properties.

 Suppose you would like to send different message variants to your target audience based on the user properties.
+You can send up to 50 message variants to different users based on a user property.
 In that case, this campaign type is your best bet.
 A good example would be when you want to send a localized update to people based on their preferred language.

-You can use the +Variant button to add multiple variants based on a user property value.
+Click +Variant to add multiple variants based on a user property value.
 In this example, we have used the Customer Type user property so users with different customer type property values will receive corresponding copies of the campaign based on their different levels (Silver, Gold, or Platinum).

 You can schedule the campaign's start and end duration using the options below:

 Past behavior campaigns can be scheduled to run:

 Live campaigns can be set up for a specific event: